Ananyahkumar/Rewrite-AI/README.md

-# AI News Summarizer
+# Rewrite AI

-A full-stack application that uses AI to summarize news articles and long text content.
+A full-stack application that uses AI to rewrite and summarize text content with intelligent processing powered by LangChain.

 ## Features